iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/coordinate-system.md

 ![](../../../.gitbook/assets/iVP_Planning_UserInterface_CoordinateSystem5.png)

-Alternatively, the visibility of the reference point can also be toggled via the menu that can be opened via the click on an icon in the [2D-panel toolbar](the-2d-panel.md#the-toolbar-of-the-2d-panel).
+Alternatively, the visibility of the reference point can also be toggled via the menu that can be opened via the click on an icon in the [2D View toolbar](the-2d-view.md#the-toolbar-of-the-2D View).

 ![](../../../.gitbook/assets/iVP_Planning_UserInterface_CoordinateSystem6.png)